-Pork was never cooked in my mother’s kitchen in India.
-The only time we ate pork was in Chinese dishes in restaurants.
-My first taste of Pork Vindaloo was in an Indian restaurant in Toronto and I loved the sweet and tangy flavors.
-Most restaurants add potatoes to their Vindaloo since Aloo means potato in Hindi.
-Vindaloo is a Portugese dish which literally means wine and garlic.
+Pork was never part of my mother’s kitchen in India; we only enjoyed it in Chinese restaurant dishes.
+My first encounter with Pork Vindaloo was at an Indian restaurant in Toronto, where I fell in love with its sweet and tangy flavors.
+While many restaurants add potatoes to their Vindaloo, interpreting “Aloo” as potato in Hindi, the dish’s roots are Portuguese, with “Vindaloo” meaning wine and garlic.

-Since I love to cook with wine (Beef Bourguignon is my favorite French dish), I use a generous amount of red wine in my Vindaloo.
-Vinegar and brown sugar give it the sweet-tart taste that sets the Vindaloo apart from other Indian curries.
-Cooking the pork in a pressure cooker really cuts down on the time, alternatively it can be simmered on the stove for 40-45 minutes.
-You can try this recipe with lamb, mutton or chicken.
+Given my love for cooking with wine (Beef Bourguignon being my favorite French dish), I incorporate a generous amount of red wine into my Vindaloo.
+The vinegar and brown sugar lend the dish its distinctive sweet-tart taste, setting it apart from other Indian curries.
+Cooking the pork in a pressure cooker reduces the time, but it can also be simmered on the stove for 40-45 minutes.
+This recipe works just as well with lamb, mutton, or chicken.

 ingredients: